Code-Institute-Submissions/project-11/README.md

 ## Bugs and fixes
 I encountered 2 main bugs while developing this site and each required a workaround in order to fix.
 1) #### Not all charts were crossfiltering correctly.
     I had a problem where only some of the charts, notably chart 1 and 2, would not apply the filters set by another chart.
 It was failing the 'Filtering by chart sections test'.
-After checking and rechecking my code, the documentation and reaching out on Slack, I turned to Tutor Support and had to be provided with a hot fix to workaround.
+After checking and rechecking my code, the documentation and reaching out on Slack, I turned to Tutor Support and had to be provided with a hot fix as a workaround.
 My understanding for this reason was that a dimension could not be called on more than once so if a dimension is required for subsequent charts it needs to be renamed uniquely.
 As several of my charts use the 'name dimension' and 'opponent dimension' I have had to declare and name them respectively.

 2) #### Reset buttons would not function.
     The reset buttons which appear within each chart would not function.
-I'm not sure of the reason for this but rather than introduce an onClick event for each button I discovered that the reset buttons would work when the code was in script tags in the html file rather than a seperate .js file.
+I'm not sure of the reason for this but in trying to introduce an onClick event for each button I discovered that the reset buttons would work when the code was in script tags in the html file rather than a separate .js file.
 This was my fix for the bug so I took no further action.

 ## Deployment
 This project is hosted with GitHub.